 Apartments are very affordable, and if you can’t handle the noise levels of the rest of the city, you’ll find it very quiet here.
 If you’re looking for a free-standing house with multiple bedrooms, there’s a lot of vintage housing available that is perfect for families.
 Although there’s no metro, the free ferry can be a very charming ride.
 It also provides some of the best views in the city.

 If you’re moving to New York for the hustle-and-bustle, you may be a bit disappointed with Staten Island.
-There’s little of the excitement here that you’ll find in the other boroughs, and not being able to hop on the subway can put the brakes on your social life.
-There is a railway for getting around the borough, but the schedule can be a bit unreliable.
+There’s little of the excitement here that you will find in the other boroughs, and not being able to hop on the subway can put the brakes on your social life.
+There is a railway for getting around Staten Island, but the schedule can be a bit unreliable.